hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_IO.md

 I was talking about the situation when user does it manually, without `read`.

 [12:15:11](#dllUDkUBPePYQHoEYb8oNrPkI0BMw4jPEIk9FhgzGl4) <hiiamboris (NOT THIS ONE)>:
-Still not getting it í ½í¸Ÿ If it's done manually, what about /binary refinement you mentioned?
+Still not getting it ðŸ˜Ÿ If it's done manually, what about /binary refinement you mentioned?

 [12:20:05](#JxZ6VrzVgsrCs-uD6Lp65P6cfkaN2xJNRy4pDyNC5Lk) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 OK, let me try to explain it.
 You have two metods for reading from web: `read` and `open/copy/close`.